softonic/gigya/README.md

 Create a PR if you wish to add new versions as they come out or older versions if you have them archived.

-To add a version, replace GSSDK.php and cacert.pem in src folder and add the sdk version in readme on the master branch.
+To add a version, update each class version and cacert.pem in src folder and add the sdk version in readme in the master branch.